 Australians are welcome to use national, regulated, and unregulated crypto exchanges to build their digital currency portfolios.
 However, some cryptocurrency platforms in Australia will have limitations based on their financial offerings.
 For example, unregulated platforms are typically unable to accept fiat (AUD) deposits and withdrawals.

-Though not everything crypto-related is legal in Australia.
+However not everything crypto-related is legal in Australia.
 Binary options, a form of gambling that allows investors to bet on whether an asset will increase or decrease in value, are currently banned.
 The Australian Securities and Investments Commission has also heavily restricted crypto-based products for retail investors.
 This includes Exchange-Traded Funds (ETFs), which the body only legalized in October 2021.

 The Australian Government's Stance On Crypto